Does a robo adviser give personal financial advice?

 For example, our firm QuietGrowth provides personal financial advice to retail clients through online web interfaces and mobile apps.
 So, our firm can be termed as a robo-advice firm.
 We also manage the wealth of our clients through the managed discretionary account structure.

-Then, what about the fintech firms that provide other aspects of financial advice, other than investment advice, for example, answering the query “which credit card is best for me”?
-Can we term them also as robo-advice firms?
+Then, what about the fintech firms that provide other aspects of financial advice, other than investment advice, for example, answering the query “Which credit card is best for me”?
+Can we also term them as robo-advice firms?

-• which credit card is best for me?
+• Which credit card is best for me?

-• which bank account is best for me?
+• Which bank account is best for me?

 Refer to our Robo advice for your wealth management page for more information.